- Attorney Resource Center

 Our donors allow NHLP to provide expert assistance to local advocates and housing attorneys, so that the hundreds of thousands of people, many of whom are elderly or disabled, have an effective defense against wrongful evictions or displacement.

 Your support allowed NHLP to stand in Sharon Green’s defense when her role as a tenant leader threatened to cost her a decent and affordable home.
 No one should lose a home as punishment for seeking improved safety and to visit this punishment on a 71year old is simply inexcusable.
 We are happy to share Sharon's story, which was featured in AARP magazine in 2013.
 Your help allows NHLP to protect her and other vulnerable tenants.

 Your donation to NHLP's David Bryson and Sylvia Brennan Memorial Funds will support the next generation of public interest housing attorneys.
 Our first David Bryson Fellow, Karlo Ng, shares her personal story of why your support of these opportunities is so important.

-As NHLP marks its 45th anniversary, we celebrate the hundreds of thousands of affordable homes that we have saved for families who need them – and we gratefully acknowledge to our donors:
+As NHLP celebrates its 47th years of advancing housing justice we celebrate the hundreds of thousands of affordable homes that we have saved for families who need them – and we gratefully acknowledge to our donors: